Skip to content

 Initially, it will say, 'Untitled Automation' - click in that text box to edit.

 Edit the text to name our new automation - We can change the name later, at any time, without affecting the automation or it's assignments.
-Then click the 'Save Changes' button.
+Then click the 'Save' button.

 👍 This concludes creating a new automation - now it's time to set the 'Entrance Conditions'